 Pay Your Highest-Interest Student Loans First

 It’s smart to be concerned about saving for your child’s future education, but the interest you’re currently paying on high-interest students loans costs you money each month and may be higher than any returns you may realize from a tool like a 529 savings plan.
-Make paying your student loan balances a financial priority, and take advantage of tools like Fifth Third Momentum®, which automatically rounds up your debit card purchases to the nearest dollar or by a full dollar, and applies the difference to your student loan balance to make a dent in your debt, little by little.
+Make paying your student loan balances a financial priority, and take advantage of tools like Fifth Third Momentum® free checking account, which automatically rounds up your debit card purchases to the nearest dollar or by a full dollar, and applies the difference to your student loan balance to make a dent in your debt, little by little.